plinkysynth/plinky-site/src/routes/docs/posts/build-guide-black.md

 ![Plinky DIY Kit – Build Guide](/build-guide-black/Plinky_Build-Guide_2692.jpg)

-First, screw the spacers into the base plate using the M3 screws and a Philipps screwdriver.
+First, screw the spacers into the base plate using the M3 screws and a Philips screwdriver.

 ![Plinky DIY Kit – Build Guide](/build-guide-black/Plinky_Build-Guide_2562.jpg)